Site logo

 The Selle Francais, popularly known as the French saddle horse, is France’s most prized equine breed.
 But it’s an amazing breed that has won multiple Olympic and Grand Prix tournaments.

 Their striking physique makes the horses stand out, giving them an impressive jumping ability.
-But they are also warm, timid horses that make wonderful pets.
+They are also warm, gentle horses, making them wonderful pets.

 Be prepared to pay top dollar, though.
 The average French saddle horse costs $15,000-$50,000.
 But the most expensive Selle Francais horse on record, the Palloubet D’Halong, was sold for $15 million in 2013.